DEFRA/sroc-charging-module-api/app/README.md

 }
 ```

 Depending on the service and the changes needed between the rulesets it could more than this.
-The intentis that by creating these new services we have the flexibility to make them whilst still serving all requests through a single endpoint.
+The intent is that by creating these new services we have the flexibility to make them whilst still serving all requests through a single endpoint.

 #### Common service